BodiAugustus/ashley_defi/README.md

 #45.
 Created useNetwork.js inside of web3/hooks and setup initial handler function.
 Added useNetwork to setupHooks function.
 Created useNetwork.js inside of hooks/web3.
 Brought useNetwork into marketplace and displayed passed data successfully.

 #46.
-Setup useSWR to fetch network id to the UI using web3.eth.net.getId().
+Setup useSWR to fetch network id to the UI using web3.eth.getChainId().
 Setup a useEffect to update the UI on accounts change using provider.on("chainChanged", netId => mutate(netId)).
 Passed network through marketplace to Walletbar component.
 Displayed current network id to UI in Walletbar.

+#47.
+Created mapping from network ID's to strings to display actual names to UI.
+Displayed network string names to UI.